Panopto video

 Panopto supports these learning types (see definitions):

 Panopto is a platform to create and share accessible videos.
-It auto-generates closed captions and transcripts, and students can search for keywords and skip to the relevant chapter.
-In-video quizzes reinforce the learning, and there is an analytics dashboard to provide insights on student engagement.
+Accessible because it auto-generates closed captions and transcripts, and students can search for keywords and skip to the relevant chapter.
+Teachers can create in-video quizzes to reinforce learning and there is an analytics dashboard to provide insights on student engagement.

-Lecture theatre recordings are automatically added to the Panopto Video menu in Canvas.
+Lecture theatre recordings are automatically added to the Panopto Video menu in Canvas courses.

 Access Panopto through Canvas